MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 Follow these steps to create a flow using the cloud flows designer with Copilot.

 1. Sign in to [Power Automate](https://make.powerautomate.com).
-2. Go to the **home** tab and begin to describe your scenario.
+1. On the navigation menu to the left, select **Home** and begin to describe your scenario.

     **Conversation first** (preview) provides a new way to interact with Copilot in Power Automate.
-Users can step into this experience from the home page, by clicking **chat with Copilot about my idea**, or any of the predefined items above the input field.
+You can go to this experience from the home page by selecting **Chat with Copilot about my idea**, or any of the predefined items above the input field.

-3. Alternatively, you can continue interacting with Copilot by typing what you want your flow to do, or by clicking one of the AI generated suggested flow descriptions based on manual your prompt entry.
+1. Alternatively, you can continue to interact with Copilot by typing what you want your flow to do.
+You can also select one of the AI generated suggested flow descriptions based on your manual prompt entry.

     To learn how to write a good prompt, go to [How to write a good prompt](#how-to-write-a-good-prompt) in this article.

-4. When you're ready to proceed, select **Generate**.
+1. When you're ready to proceed, select **Generate**.

-   If you manually enter a prompt and it's vague, Copilot assists you to build it to completion.
+   If you manually enter a prompt and it's vague, Copilot assists you in building it to completion.
 You can use this stage of the flow building process to ask questions, or further describe what you would like to achieve with your automation.

      :::image type="content" source="./media/get-started-with-copilot/vague.png" alt-text="Screenshot of the vague prompt experience, where you can continue building your flow with Copilot.":::